-Opinion on the Financial Statements
+Opinion on the Schedule

-In our opinion, the Schedule presents fairly, in all material respects, the United States' gold and silver reserves in the custody of the U.S. Mint as of September 30, 2000 and 1999, in conformity with generally accepted accounting principles.
+In our opinion, the Schedule presents fairly, in all material respects, the United States' gold and silver reserves in the custody of the U.S. Mint as of September 30, 2001 and 2000, in conformity with accounting principles generally accepted in the United States of America.